aspose-total/Aspose.Total-Products/total/en/android-java/conversion/pdf-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render PDF to SXC in Android via Java" h2="Transform PDF to SXC within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert</h2>

+The Portable Document Format (PDF) is a widely used file format for documents.
+It is used to store and share documents in a secure and reliable way.
+However, PDF files are not suitable for editing and manipulating data.
+Therefore, it is necessary to convert PDF to other formats such as XLSX and SXC.

+<h2>How Aspose.Total helps for PDF to SXC Conversion</h2>

+Aspose.Total for Android via Java is a comprehensive suite of APIs that enables developers to easily integrate PDF to SXC conversion feature within their Android applications.
+It consists of two powerful APIs, Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.

+Aspose.PDF for Android via Java is a PDF manipulation API that enables developers to convert PDF documents to XLSX format.
+It provides a wide range of features such as creating, editing, converting, and manipulating PDF documents.
+It also supports various file formats such as DOC, DOCX, HTML, XLS, XLSX, and more.

+Aspose.Cells for Android via Java is a powerful spreadsheet processing API that enables developers to convert XLSX to SXC format.
+It provides a wide range of features such as creating, editing, converting, and manipulating spreadsheets.
+It also supports various file formats such as PDF, HTML, XLS, XLSX, and more.

-You can integrate PDF to SXC conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert PDF to XLSX.
-Secondly, you can convert XLSX to SXC by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+By using Aspose.Total for Android via Java, developers can easily integrate PDF to SXC conversion feature within their Android applications in two step process.
+Firstly, by using Aspose.PDF for Android via Java they can covert PDF to XLSX.
+Secondly, they can convert XLSX to SXC by using Aspose.Cells for Android via Java.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}